 1. Bots that are run by dishonest advertising companies wanting to create a “nice” number of subscribers.

 2. Participants of job exchanges offering to subscribe for a small monetary reward.

-3. Well-known bloggers and business accounts, which, on the contrary, can be useful.
+3. Well-known bloggers and business accounts, which, from other side, can be useful.
 Most often, these individuals appear in your blog as a result of massive "attack" in the form of subscriptions.

-4. Mass following, which allows you to invite a person to the promoted profile.
-But even with this, you need to be extremely careful, since thanks to such actions you can get banned.
+4. Mass following, which allows you to invite a person to your promoted profile.
+But even with this, you must be extremely careful, since thanks to such actions you can get banned.